CorvetteCole/GotoSleep/README.md

 - Fix about screen bugs (maybe just make your own freaking layout so you can stop dealing with the bugs in this library)

+- Make rating dialog only pop up when device is in portrait

 ### Maybe fixed
 - Fix bug where minutes on the main screen can sometimes get cut off. set the side constraints to fixed and see if that fixes it